Unveiling the Enchanting Gujarati Wedding Ceremonies

 Mameru or Mosalu

 Bestowing Blessings and Gifts Mameru or Mosalu is an event where the groom's maternal uncle, accompanied by his wife and the bride's maternal aunt's husband, visits the bride's house.
-They present her with traditional gifts like Paanetar Saree, Jewelry, Wedding Bangles or Chooda made from ivory, as well as sweets and dry fruits, beautifully wrapped in boxes.
+They present her with traditional gifts like Paanetar Saree, Jewellery, Wedding Bangles or Chooda made from ivory, as well as sweets and dry fruits, beautifully wrapped in boxes.
 This heartfelt gesture signifies the groom's family's acceptance of the bride into their fold and the beginning of a new familial bond.

 Jaan